mmbrunner/Video-Game-Reviews/README.md

 ## Launching the Application

-In the front-end directory use this to install needed libraries
+In the front-end directory on the terminal use this to install needed libraries

     npm install